 - HD-SDI carries High Definition videos with a data rate of 1.485Gbps

-The main challenge that we faced in bringing up SDI-TX was in achieving synchronization between the processor’s pixel clock and the reference clock fed to the SDI core.
-To mitigate this, we added a FIFO in FPGA and used an internally generated clock inside the SDI Video Streaming core, as a FIFO read clock, with pixel clock being used as FIFO write clock.
+The SDI Video Streaming Design Challenges that we faced in bringing up SDI-TX was w.r.t achieving synchronization between the processor’s pixel clock and the reference clock fed to the SDI core.
+To mitigate this, we added a FIFO in FPGA and used an internally generated clock inside the SDI core, as a FIFO read clock, with pixel clock being used as FIFO write clock.
 Although this resulted in phase synchronization, there were frequent underflow and overflow of FIFO due to minute frequency jitter among these clocks.
 To eliminate this, we had to find a common clock source for the pixel clock and the SDI core’s reference clock .
 To accomplish this, we connected a clock from FPGA, generated from SDI core reference clock, to an auxiliary clock input of the processor.
 Since the processor now derived the pixel clock using this auxiliary clock input, the FIFO overflow/underflow issue got resolved.
 Synchronization with the processor was not an issue for the SDI-RX path since the SDI-Core in itself generates pixel clock.

 *Published in EE Times India